KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/body-styling.md

     2. Give it a `height:` and a `width:`.
 A `600px;` height should work well.
 It should cover `100%;` of the width of the page.

     3. Instead of having an `<img>` HTML element here to display the image, we'll be using a background image on our div.

+        1. Take a look at the [background property documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/background).
+It is a pretty powerful property with the ability to set values for multiple background properties in one.

+        2. Set the `background:` property to `url("../images/hero.jpg") no-repeat center top;`.

+        This is telling the background property that we are using a link to find our image (url = **u**niform **r**esource **l**ocator).
+Go up one directory/folder from where we are (`../`), look in the images folder (`images/`) and use the `hero.jpg` file as the background image.

+        Also we don't want to repeat the image, we just want a single image displayed (`no-repeat`).

+        The image should be `center`ed and displayed from the `top`.

 3. Style a product list